vusec/inspectre-gadget/experiments/linux/input/README.md

 ## 2: Create a memory dump

 Since the Linux kernel patches spurious `endbr` on boot time, we need to create a dump of a booted Linux Kernel.
-Follow the stepts in the VM folder to create a memory dump.
+Follow the steps in the VM folder to create a memory dump.

 ## 3: Extract the endbr targets